courtneydowns/potterverse-fan-site-client/README.md

 ## Deployed Project<br/>

-The final version of Potterverse which is deployed to heroku can be found [here](https://potterverse-fan-site.herokuapp.com/)
+The final version of Potterverse, which is deployed to Heroku, can be found [here](https://potterverse-fan-site.herokuapp.com/)

 ## Installation